 Below you can see the A7S and D800 sensor size comparison.

-Sony A7S and Nikon D800 have almost the same sensor size so none of them has any significant advantage over other in this area.
+Sony A7S and Nikon D800 have almost the same sensor size so none of them has any significant advantage over other in providing control over depth of field when used with same focal length and aperture.